kanansnote/py-venn-diagram/README.md

 ## Coding Solution

-I'll try to come up with Python or Javascript, and mostly Python seems to be the proper option as it's mainly used in data visualization projects.
+I'll try to come up with Python that mostly seems to be the best option to use as a programming language in data visualization projects.

 ## License